PutraAdityaPradanaa/selenium_webdriver/README.md

 In order to write scripts using the Selenium WebDriver Java client, we'll need the following:

-The Java programming language.
-For this course, we'll use version 10 or higher
+The Java programming language. we'll use version 10 or higher

 We're also going to use the Intelligent Editor to write our code.